-Specifically, because of the high-yields of quality, safe income stocks such as Verizon (VZ), as well as many other yield-rich stocks in our Conservative Retiree dividend portfolio, investors can negate much of the short-term risks that plague the 4% (and 5%) rules.
+Specifically, because of the high-yields of quality, safe income stocks such as Verizon (VZ) and others, investors can negate many of the short-term risks that plague the 4% (and 5%) rules.

-Let’s use our Conservative Retirees dividend portfolio to show how it works.
+Let’s use our Conservative Retirees model dividend portfolio to show how it works.

-This portfolio targets high-quality, high-yield blue chip stocks with solid, long-term track records of safe and growing dividends.
+This portfolio targets high-quality, high-yield stocks with long-term track records of paying safe and growing dividends.

-Specifically, the portfolio targets a safe dividend yield between 3.5% and 4.5%, annual dividend growth in excess of the rate of inflation, and moderate capital appreciation with less volatility than the broader market over the long term (especially during bear markets).
+Specifically, the portfolio targets a safe dividend yield between 3.5% and 4.5%, annual dividend growth in excess of the rate of inflation, and moderate capital appreciation with less volatility than the broader market over the long term.

-But what about the short-term?
-After all, retirees can’t wait five to 10 years for markets to recover from a crash.
+But what about the short term?
+After all, most retirees can’t wait five to 10 years for markets to recover from a crash.

 That’s where the greatest advantage of investing in high quality dividend growth stocks kicks in.

-Since the dividends of such a portfolio are very safe and growing even during times of extreme market and economic uncertainty (such as 2000, and 2008-2009), investors who rely on this kind of portfolio don’t have to worry about income falling as it would with the 4% rule.
+Since the dividends of such a portfolio can remain stable and even grow during times of extreme market and economic uncertainty (such as 2000 and 2008-2009), investors who rely on this kind of portfolio don’t have to worry so much about income falling as it would with the 4% rule.